rcarmo/dokku-nginx-cache/README.md

-# dokku nginx caching for vanilla/mainline dokku
+# nginx caching for vanilla/mainline dokku
 ===================

 This is a tweak of @rummnik's `dokku-alt` plugin to work on vanilla `dokku` (tested with 0.3.22)